CommanderPho/SwiftyXPC/README.md

 # SwiftyXPC

+### Pho's Notes on compability:

+It looks like `XPCConnection` and `XPCListener` are the only 2 macOS 12.0+ classes (that use the async/await).
+The rest of the conversion helper extensions and stuff work just fine.

 ## Hmm, what’s this?

 SwiftyXPC is a wrapper for Apple’s XPC interprocess communication library that gives it an easy-to-use, idiomatic Swift interface.